-This course is designed as an introduction to folk for young people aged 13-18.
+This course is designed as an introduction to folk for young people aged 12-18 (ie secondary school age and above).
 Prior experience – as either a singer or musician – is essential, but it’s ok if you’re new to folk.
 It’s intensive and hard work at times, but we guarantee you’ll have fun too and make new friends.
 And if you’re hooked on folk, you can come to our Summer ‘Intermediate’ Young Halsway Week which culminates in performances at Sidmouth Folk Week!

 Here are a few videos from last year’s event, to give you a taste of what to expect!